-Tracy Dahlby joined the faculty as professor and holder of the Frank A. Bennack, Jr. Chair in Journalism in the fall of 2006 after three decades mainly spent as a journalist specializing in international reporting.
-His interests at the University of Texas at Austin include examining the changing roles of both foreign reporting and journalistic storytelling in a time of digital revolution, and in helping students to cope with and benefit from such changes.
+Tracy Dahlby joined the faculty as professor and holder of the Frank A. Bennack, Jr. Chair in Journalism in 2006 after a career mainly spent in international reporting.
+His interests at the University of Texas at Austin include examining the changing roles of both foreign reporting and journalistic storytelling in a time of digital revolution, and in helping students cope with and benefit from such changes.

-To provide students a window on the practical demands of a changing profession, Dahlby founded Reporting Texas in 2009.
-A news features website, Reporting Texas serves as a hub for the School of Journalism’s practice curriculum and platform for editing and publishing its best reporting work.
-It also forms the basis for content-sharing arrangements with professional news outlets in Texas.
-In 2011, Dahlby introduced Reporting Texas into the School’s curriculum where he co-teaches the capstone-style course.
+In 2009, Dahlby founded Reporting Texas, a program that today serves as a hub for the School of Journalism’s professional practice curriculum and platform for editing and publishing its best reporting work.
+In 2011, Dahlby introduced Reporting Texas to the School’s regular curriculum as a capstone-style course.

-Dahlby has created three additional course offerings in the regular curriculum, including “Explanatory Journalism: Storytelling in a Digital Age,” “Reporting the World: A Critical Examination of the U.S. News Media,” and a course for Senior Fellows, the Moody College honors program, called “Storytelling in Digital Times,” which explores the evolution of human storytelling for students from the College’s various disciplines.
+Other courses Dahlby has authored include “Explanatory Journalism: Storytelling in a Digital Age,” “Reporting the World: A Critical Examination of the U.S. News Media,” and a course for Senior Fellows, the Moody College honors program, called “Storytelling in Digital Times,” which explores the evolution and arc of human storytelling.
 Dahlby also created “Reporting China: A Foreign Correspondent's Workshop,” a month-long apprentice-style field course that he taught in China in 2008, 2009 and 2011.

 Dahlby spent 13 years living in Asia, where he served as Tokyo bureau chief for The Washington Post and Newsweek, respectively, and over his career has covered events in Japan, China, Korea, and Southeast Asia.
 In 1987, he became managing editor of Newsweek International in New York, where he helped direct and coordinate worldwide news coverage before leaving in 1988 to embark on an independent career.
 As a regular contributor to National Geographic magazine between 1993 and 2002, Dahlby specialized in writing about Asia.
 His book about Islamic fundamentalism in Indonesia, “Allah’s Torch: A Report from Behind the Scenes in Asia's War on Terror,” was published in 2005 by William Morrow.

-Dahlby has also worked in documentary films for television.
-He was Series Director and co-creator for “The Fifties,” an eight-hour miniseries based on author David Halberstam’s best-selling history of America's signature decade that debuted on The History Channel in 1997.
-Dahlby won a national Sports Emmy Award for his role in producing “SportsCentury,” a series first aired on ESPN in 1999 that examined the lives of the great athletes of the 20th century.
-He served as Special Correspondent for “The Pacific Century,” an award-winning series that debuted on PBS in 1992.
+Dahlby was Series Director and co-creator for “The Fifties,” an eight-hour documentary miniseries based on author David Halberstam’s best-selling history of America's signature decade that debuted on The History Channel in 1997.
+He won a national Sports Emmy Award for his role in producing “SportsCentury,” a series first aired on ESPN in 1999 that examined the lives of the great athletes of the 20th century.
+Dahlby served as Special Correspondent for “The Pacific Century,” an award-winning series that debuted on PBS in 1992.

 Dahlby graduated with a Bachelor of Arts in Japan Regional Studies (focus on history), summa cum laude, Phi Beta Kappa, from the University of Washington in Seattle in 1972.
 He received a Master of Arts in Regional Studies-East Asia from Harvard University in 1976.
 He studied intensive Japanese at the Inter-University Center in Tokyo, a language program administered by Stanford University, in 1973-1974, and became a research fellow at the University of Tokyo’s faculty of law the following year.
 He started his journalistic career as a reporter for the AP-Dow Jones Economic Report in Tokyo before taking a job as Tokyo correspondent for the Hong Kong-based Far Eastern Economic Review in 1976.